Stormwater Pollution Prevention

 What We Do

 At PPRC, we focus on addressing stormwater by looking upstream.
 Instead of focusing on end-of-pipe treatment technologies, we focus on reducing stormwater pollution at its sources – the facilities, processes, and operations that produce the problem.
-We have recently produced a few different series of resources on preventing stormwater pollution: Preventing Zinc Pollution in Stormwater and Stormwater Pollution Prevention for Sports Facilities.
+We have recently produced two series of stormwater pollution prevention resources: Preventing Zinc Pollution in Stormwater and Stormwater Pollution Prevention for Sports Facilities.

 In August 2014, we completed a series of resources (below) to help businesses prevent zinc pollution in stormwater.

 - “Zinc in Stormwater: Galvanizing Business Solutions” – Provides context to the issue of zinc pollution by showing how the metal leaches into stormwater from many different sources.
 Because zinc comes from so many places, no one solution is likely to suffice for any business.
 Businesses need to assess the sources of the metal and then implement a variety of appropriate solutions.
 This video highlights a number of successful solutions that businesses are using now – in the ground, on rooftops, and everywhere in between..
 View the video HERE.

 PDFs – Emerging Best Management Practices in Stormwater

 - Biochar as Filtration Media – Biochar is a promising, versatile, and affordable filtration material.
 Why is it so effective?
 How widely is it being used in the Northwest?
 What do we know and not know about its ability to filter pollutants, especially heavy metals?

 - Mitigating Zinc in Boatyards – There are over 55 boatyards in the general Puget Sound area.
 Many of these boatyards have stormwater zinc above permit levels.
 What cost-effective solutions have boatyards employed to to control their zinc sources?

 - Street and Surface Sweeping to Reduce Stormwater Pollution – While sweeping is a simple idea, it gets complicated when you’re faced with preparing a specific plan and budget.
 After all, what is Vacuum Sweeping?
 How about Regenerative Sweeping?
 Do you do things differently in the “wet” versus the “dry” season?
 And how often should you sweep?